(735 ILCS 5/9-209)

 claim for rent may be joined in the complaint, including a request for the pro rata amount of rent due for any period that a judgment is stayed, and a judgment obtained for

-the amount of rent found due, in any action or proceeding brought, in an
+the amount of rent found due, in any action or proceeding brought, in an eviction

-premises, under this Section.
+action under this Section.

 Notice made pursuant to this Section shall, as hereinafter stated, not